MegalithicBTC/BTCPayserver-LSPS1/README.md

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/get-lightning-channel-menu-button.png" alt="Get Lightning Channel Menu Button" width="250" />

 ### Connect to LSP
 At this point THE CLIENT gets to the first page of the plugin.
-If THE CLIENT has already attached a Lightning node to his BTCPay Server instance, he will see this screen:
+If THE CLIENT has already attached a Lightning node to their BTCPay Server instance, he will see this screen:

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/connect-to-provider.png" alt="Connect To Provider" width="500" />

-If THE CLIENT has NOT yet attached a Lightning node to his BTCPay server instance, or if we are unable to determine the `public key` of THE CLIENT's attached Lightning node, then THE CLIENT will instead see a message here directing him to the `/lightning/BTC` route, in order to set up a Lightning Node.
+If THE CLIENT has NOT yet attached a Lightning node to their BTCPay server instance, or if we are unable to determine the `public key` of THE CLIENT's attached Lightning node, then THE CLIENT will instead see a message here directing him to the `/lightning/BTC` route, in order to set up a Lightning Node.

 You will note on this screen that we have a big green button bearing the label "Connect to Lightning Service Provider".
 This is for an important reason:  We don't want BTCPay server users who might just be randomly looking at menu options to actually connect to an LSP node: We want THE CLIENT to affirmatively click this button to show that they are really interested in going down this path.